HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 resource.

 Consistent with the method for specifying QDM’s concept negation rationale, a [TaskNotDone](StructureDefinition-qicore-tasknotdone.html) is represented with the following content:
-* [Task.status:status](StructureDefinition-qicore-tasknotdone-definitions.html#Task.status:status) with valueset-task-status constrained to "rejected" (The potential performer who claimed ownership of the task has decided not to execute it prior to performing any action.)
+* [Task.status](StructureDefinition-qicore-tasknotdone-definitions.html#Task.status) with valueset-task-status constrained to "rejected" (The potential performer who claimed ownership of the task has decided not to execute it prior to performing any action.)
 * [Task.statusReason](StructureDefinition-qicore-tasknotdone-definitions.html#Task.statusReason) binding to Negation Reason Codes (extensible)
-* [Task.code:code](StructureDefinition-qicore-tasknotdone-definitions.html#Task.code:code) (Codes to identify how the task manages fulfillment of activities - the specific choice depends on the measure context) the direct reference code, it needs a cardinality of 1..1 and binding to the code or value set (it would need a valueset-reference URL: [http://hl7.org/fhir/StructureDefinition/valueset-reference](http://hl7.org/fhir/StructureDefinition/valueset-reference) to reference the value set not performed
+* [Task.code](StructureDefinition-qicore-tasknotdone-definitions.html#Task.code) (Codes to identify how the task manages fulfillment of activities - the specific choice depends on the measure context) the direct reference code, it needs a cardinality of 1..1 and binding to the code or value set (it would need a notDoneValueSet URL: [notDoneValueSet](StructureDefinition-qicore-notDoneValueSet.html) to reference the value set not performed
 * [Task.focus](StructureDefinition-qicore-tasknotdone-definitions.html#Task.focus) to reference the Resource (likely procedure) the task was acting on
 * [Task.encounter](StructureDefinition-qicore-tasknotdone-definitions.html#Task.encounter) (Healthcare event during which this task originated)
 * [Task.for](StructureDefinition-qicore-tasknotdone-definitions.html#Task.for) (Beneficiary of the Task) Reference (qicore-patient)
-* [Task.executionPeriod:executionPeriod](StructureDefinition-qicore-tasknotdone-definitions.html#Task.executionPeriod:executionPeriod) for the period/dateTime - the timing the task was rejected and the reason.
+* [Task.executionPeriod](StructureDefinition-qicore-tasknotdone-definitions.html#Task.executionPeriod) for the period/dateTime - the timing the task was rejected and the reason.

 #### Procedure Priority